cfpb/cfpb-analytics/packages/cfpb-analytics/README.md

 # Analytics support for consumerfinance.gov sites.

-To use the analytics utilities, import the module, create an instance, initialize it, and send events:
+To use the analytics utility, import the `analyticsSendEvent` method and send events:

 ```js
 import {